 Most transmissions in lawn tractors today use a hydrostatic transmission.
 On residential lawn tractors, you will most likely find the transmissions are sealed and not serviceable.

 Refer to your owner’s manual to confirm your transmission is not serviceable.
 Follow the direction in that manual to change and care for your transmission if it does allow you to change the hydraulic oil and filters.

 The hydro fans keep your hydraulic transmission cool.
 Clean the dirt and debris from the fans and your transmission area to keep the area free of debris and in working order.

 Clean Battery Terminals & Check the Lawn Tractor’s Battery

-Make sure your battery terminals are clean and making a good connection.
+Make sure your battery terminals are clean and make a good connection.
 If they are showing signs of corrosion, clean them with a baking soda water solution consisting of 2 cups of water and 3 heaping tablespoons of baking soda.
 Use a wire brush to clean.

 Check your battery to make sure it is fully charged.
-If it is not, place on a trickle charger to make sure it is fully charged and will hold a charge.
+If it is not, place it on a trickle charger to make sure it is fully charged and will hold a charge.
 You will have to replace a battery that will not hold a charge.
 Read more about checking and charging your battery here.

 Remove Debris Around the Electrical Components & Wiring